Last Updated on January 13, 2022 by Grow with Bovees

 As you can see, browning pine trees could be caused by several reasons, most commonly the lack of water absorbed by the needles or exposure to the cold.

 If you notice your trees suffering from water loss and drying out, you can try to revive them by keeping the soil moist, and watering until the root zone is moist.

-To be absolutely sure what the problem is with your particular tree, it is best to call in an arborist to help identify the problem, as many of the problems may appear similar, but require different remedies.
+To be absolutely sure how to treat your particular pine tree turning brown, it is best to call in an arborist to help identify the problem, as many of the problems may appear similar, but require different remedies.